The Matrix cometh – and you will get plugged in

 Who has not seen the movie “The Matrix”?
 As incredible as it seems, there still seem to be those who have not.
 I guess none of my readers responds to this challenge so I skip the storyline and the cast.

-One of the defining scenes of the first installement was when Cypher (the traitor) had a meeting with agent Smith in an posh restaurant.
-As they sat and ate, they contemplated the details of a deal they have been working on.
+One of the defining scenes of the first installment was when Cypher (the traitor) had a meeting with Agent Smith in a posh restaurant.
+As they sat and ate, they contemplated the details of a deal they had been working on.

 Cypher was about to deliver the resistance fighters around Morpheus to the agents.
-In exchange for his treachery, he would be re-plugged into the Matrix and live a life of riches, pleasures and endless enjoyments happily ever after.
-It would be a virtual life of course as everything in the Matrix was, but to him it would be no less real than a full bones and flesh existence.
+In exchange for his treachery, he would be re-plugged into the Matrix and live a life of riches, pleasures, and endless enjoyment happily ever after.
+It would be a virtual life of course as everything in the Matrix was, but to him, it would be no less real than a full bones and flesh existence.
 Minus all the stuff he never liked in his life.
 The Matrix would allow the fulfillment of even the wildest dreams.

-Still, it’s not real, you might say and who could possibly want to exchange the real thing (flesh, bones, hardship, disease but also the good moments like love of a wife or kids) for some virtual, vaporous, fickle dream?
+Still, it’s not real, you might say and who could want to exchange the real thing (flesh, bones, hardship, disease but also the good moments like the love of a wife or kids) for some virtual, vaporous, fickle dream?
 The answer will shock you.
 Probably more than 90% of the world’s population would gladly do that.
-Yeaahhh, there is a 9 in 1 chance that you would want too.
+Yeah, there is a 9 in 1 chance that you would want that as well.

 He went on pretending that about 80% of the world’s population belongs to the DUMB camp.
 18% to the SMART camp and just about 2% were truly WISE.

-What does all this have to do with the Matrix and with Cypher?
+What does all this have to do with the Matrix and Cypher?

-But he desperately longed to be rid of all responsibilities and chores of a real life and craved a sorrow free, carefree life where he had nothing to worry about.
-He was willing to take quite considerable risks in betraying his closest friends and companions, and was pretty entrepreneurial when it came to outwit them.
+But he desperately longed to be rid of all responsibilities and chores of a real-life and craved a sorrow-free, carefree life where he had nothing to worry about.
+He was willing to take quite considerable risks in betraying his closest friends and companions and was pretty entrepreneurial when it came to outwitting them.

 The guy was a strategic planner and still, he wanted a life that was easier on him.
 So does the bulk of the population.
-Not sticking the head out and avoiding being singled out for anything is supremely important to most people no matter what creed, color or country they originate from.
+Not sticking their head out and avoiding being singled out for anything is supremely important to most people no matter what creed, color, or country they originate from.
 It’s the ultimate equalizer.

 But those smart also crave a system like the Matrix.
 They are as dependent on those dumbs as those are dependent on the smart-cracks.
 Imagine someone in search of someone else he could give orders but he does not find any.
 Ain’t that dumb?

 This would mean that 98% of any population would welcome a system that assures them of a carefree life.
-They would happily trade freedom and self-determination for a life in carefree dependence which the Matrix really is.
+They would happily trade freedom and self-determination for a life of carefree dependence which the Matrix is.

 And if we look at developmental trends in daily news, this looks just about right.